Master’s programme in textile conservation and restoration

 Applications should be addressed to the Abegg-Stiftung and be accompanied by the usual documents (C.V., copies of educational qualifications etc.) as well as a handwritten letter explaining the candidate’s motivation for this choice of profession.
 Definitive admission to the programme depends on the results of an aptitude test taken approx. six months before the programme begins.
 The programme begins on the 1 July of each year.

-The next free place is for 1 July 2017, applications for which must be received by the end of September 2016.
+The next free place is for 1 July 2025, applications for which must be received by 15 November 2024.

 The master’s theses are applied research projects